deepset-ai/haystack/docs/usage/usage/retriever.rst

 Important to speedup and scaling
 Saves the Reader work

+Traditional approaches like TF-IDF and BM25 are keyword based (a.k.a. sparse methods) and have proven to be very effective.
+New deep learning based approaches (also referred to as dense methods) such as Dense Passage Retrieval offer even better performance.
+While they are computationally intensive during indexing, they are designed to be fast during querying.

+It is important to mention, however, that there are qualitative differences between the two styles of retrieval.
+While dense methods are very capable of building strong semantic representations of text, they struggle when encountering out-of-vocabulary words.
+By contrast, sparse methods do not keep a learned vocab and are not thrown off by novel words or names.

+!!
+Show example from DPR paper? !!

 Points to doc store (link) when initialized
 Combined with Reader using the Finder